digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 computed values of the signatories, observers, and key for existing contracts.
 Otherwise, dynamic contract upgrades will fail at runtime.

-For example, add a new field of “outside observers” to the v2 IOU template, and add them to the observer definition.
+For example, add a new field of "outside observers" to the v2 IOU template, and add them to the observer definition.

 .. code:: daml